stronnag/mwptools/docs/manual/docs/mwp_support.md

 Different behaviours may be experienced using different display environments.

-mwp (and other applications) can have a problem with OpenGL and the Wayland compositor.
+mwp (and other applications) can have a problem with OpenGL and the (GNOME) Wayland compositor.
 Typically this is manifest by being unable to pick mission WP icons for large (>40 point) missions.
+This problem does not appear on other compositors (`wlroots`, WSL).

-On non-WSL platforms, mwp forces XWayland over Wayland to mitigate this.
 You can force Wayland / XWayland by setting the `GDK_BACKEND` variable in `cmdopts` (or the environment).
-This will override mwp's default behaviour.
+This will override mwp's Windows Manager defined default behaviour.

     # set XWayland
     GDK_BACKEND=x11